Herman04/fewdnotes/readme.md

 Why do I have to learn these things?
 Can I just think it and have it appear as a wesite on the web?

 Maybe I can!
 Lemme try #FocusTime

+Arranging Boxes on Your Webpage

+- Dimensions with Boxes can be tricky but most people do not understand how it works.
+When you use % (e.g. 100%) you are saying that what ever you are giving a dimension of 100% should basically mirror the dimension of its ancestor.
+I understand this and I am glad to explain it to anyone who wants to learn more about this.
+- When you say auto, you are saying that whatever you assigning a dimension of auto should use all the space available to it i.e. in its immediate environment.